LukasTsunami/ZSSN/README.md

   - It saves the state of both survivors inventory before doing the trade
   - If something goes wrong it can rollback the transaction and restore old inventory state
 * [Unit of Work] Worker
-  - Its who executes the trade between both users
+  - It's who executes the trade between both users
   - It uses the CommandInventory in order to update inventory
-* Publiher:
+* Publisher:
-  - It publishes a successfully transactions in a channel, to everyone that would want to know about it
+  - It publishes a successfully transaction in a channel, to everyone that would want to know about it
 * Organizer:
   - It map a DTO answer to give back to ApplicationLayer